ilhye/Villasor-blogs/README.md

 # Blogs
-Laravel-based blogging platform developed as Activity 1 (Finals) for a Web Development course.
+Laravel-based blogging platform developed as Activity 3 (Finals) for a Web Development course.

 ## Features
 - Responsive design using Bootstrap
 - Database migrations and seeders
-- Save data to database
+- Save data to the database
+- Soft delete data
+- Display blogs, categories and statuses

 ## Pre-requisite
 - Node.js and npm